Panthers to play six home nonleague games, including Dec. 10 tilt with Wisconsin

 In between playing and coaching at UW-Platteville, Jeter spent a season playing basketball overseas.
 He starred for the Olivias Futebol Clube in Portugal in 1992-93, leading the Portuguese league in scoring.

 Jeter was born in Pittsburgh on May 15, 1969, and then grew up in Chicago as part of an athletic family.
-His late dad, Bob, is a member of the Green Bay Packers Hall of Fame and his brother, Carlton, played basketball alongside Rob in Platteville.
+His late father, Bob, is a member of the Green Bay Packers Hall of Fame and his brother, Carlton, played basketball alongside Rob in Platteville.

 He attended high school at Quigley South before earning both his bachelor's and master's degrees from UW-Platteville.